-Applying for financial aid can seem a little overwhelming.
+Applying for financial aid and/or student loans can seem a little overwhelming.
 While there are many forms and deadlines, Heritage Christian University can help.
 This easy step-by-step guide to financial aid will assist you in navigating and completing the process.
 You can now file your FAFSA from your phone!
-For the first time, students and their parents can download a mobile app to fill out the FAFSA.
+For the first time, students, and their parents, if applicable can download a mobile app to fill out the FAFSA.
 This means you can work on the FAFSA from anywhere.
 You can start it on your phone and finish it online if you’d like.
 The app, called myStudentAid, also allows you to manage your FSA ID and view your loan information, if applicable.
 The newly designed web pages on the site will fit screens of any size and shape, including those on desktop, laptop, and mobile devices.

 The FAFSA is the application for all formats of federal aid and federal student loans and should be completed online each year.
 The FAFSA is available beginning October 1st for the following year.
 It is very important that you file your federal tax return early so that you can utilize the IRS Data Retrieval when you file the FAFSA.
 If you do not use IRS Data Retrieval and/or you estimate your income information, you are more likely to be selected for verification which will delay your application.
 Our Office of Financial Aid receives the results of your application electronically.

 2021-2022 Academic Year (Enrollment starts August of 2021)